PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 11:14:09
+Last updated: 2024-04-08 11:14:42
-Random Quote: Secrets are worth more than silver or sapphires.  -  Varys
+Random Quote: How does a computer get drunk?
+It takes screenshots. - Will Livingston